-The new Executive Order is effective for 90 days starting on March 16, 2017 at 12:01a.m.
-Eastern Daylight Time (ten days after the Executive Order was signed).
+The new Executive Order is effective for 90 days starting at 12:01 a.m.
+March 16, 2017, Eastern Daylight Time (10 days after the Executive Order was signed).
 It will be in effect until June 13 or 14 (depending on whether the first and last days of the 90-day period are counted).

 The new Executive Order affects citizens of six of the seven countries that had been selected in the prior 90-day entry ban.
 Iraq has been removed from the list of countries in the new Executive Order.
 The remaining countries are:

-Please note that the situation regarding this Executive Order is continuously evolving, so please contact the Office of International Student and Scholar Services or an immigration attorney if you have a specific inquiry, to ensure you receive the most up-to-date guidance.
+Note that the situation regarding this Executive Order is continuously evolving, so contact the Office of International Student and Scholar Services or an immigration attorney if you have a specific inquiry to ensure you receive the most up-to-date guidance.

-- The Message to the Campus Community regarding the March 6 Executive Order from President Stenger, Provost Nieman, and Executive Vice-Provost Srihari, with customized outreach to those who might be more personally affected by the Order.
+- The Message to the Campus Community on March 7, 2017, regarding the March 6 Executive Order from President Stenger, Provost Donald Nieman and Executive Vice Provost Krishnswami Srihari, with customized outreach to those who might be more personally affected by the order.

 - The mid-February rally on our campus.